-School-age children (under age 18) with a diagnosed autism spectrum disorder, who are enrolled in a public or private school, may be eligible for school-age autism funding.
+School-age children (until the day of graduation) with a diagnosed autism spectrum disorder, who are enrolled in a public or private school, may be eligible for school-age autism funding.
 The child must require the support of an adult to access community-based activities and/or tutoring outside of school hours.

 How do I apply for autism funding?

 Complete an application for preschool autism funding after your child has been assessed by an Early Years Autism Specialist.
 Include the intended start date for services, whether you or an early childhood centre will employ the Autism Assistant, and documentation on your child’s autism spectrum disorder diagnosis.
 Submit the application to the Autism Funding Coordinator.